 Our itineraries will help you get the most out of a visit to Kraków, see our Two-Day Kraków Itinerary, Three-Day Kraków Itinerary and Four-Day Kraków Itinerary pages to learn more.
 Our Things To Do In Kraków guide is full of recommendations.
 You should also consider a KrakowCard for unlimited travel and cheap access to lots of Kraków attractions.

 Plan your Kraków visit with our comprehensive Kraków map to explore Kraków’s attractions, restaurants, sightseeing and hotels.
-Click any pin on the map for more details about each place

 Things To Do In Krakow

 Kraków is the second largest and one of the oldest cities in Poland.
 Situated on the Vistula River in the Lesser Poland region, the city dates back to the 7th century.
 Kraków has traditionally been one of the leading centres of Polish academic, cultural, and artistic life and is one of Poland’s most important economic hubs.
 Indeed it was the capital of Poland from 1038 to 1569.

 Kraków began as a hamlet on Wawel Hill and was already being reported as a busy trading centre of Slavonic Europe in 965.
 With the establishment of new universities and cultural venues at the emergence of the Second Polish Republic in 1918 and throughout the 20th century, Kraków reaffirmed its role as a major international academic and artistic centre.
 Today the city has a population of approximately 760,000 and about 8 million people live within a 100 km radius of its famous main Market Square.